 Capital items with an individual cost of less than \$50,000 have been incorporated into the operating budgets of departments.
-The Fiscal Year 2012-2013 budget includes funding in the amount of \$304,000 for capital projects.
-This represents a (55%) decrease which is attributable to an increase in debt costs.
+The Fiscal Year 2014-2015 budget includes \$531,642 in funding for projects or items over \$50,000.
+This represents an 11% decrease over the prior year and is attributable to an increased costs for debt service including the Regional Jail.
 Funding for capital projects and debt service derive from the landfill revenues.
 The majority of those revenues will be utilized for debt service therefore; the current budget reflects the remaining balance.